jsca0/MiniBid/README.md

 ### MiniBid Application Logic Overview
 MiniBid was developed to meet these goals:

-> 1. Users should be able to register and login to an account.
+> 1. Users should be able to register a unique identity.

 When a user registers an account they set a password.
 The password is stored as a hash in order to not expose user passwords.
 When a user logs in the password is checked against the stored hash.